Wildlife Warriors - Anti-Poaching Training

 How many people will there be?

 Individual students and groups of all sizes can be catered for.
 If your group is larger than 10 people, additional instructors may be required to provide adequate attention and supervision.
-Solo travellers are extremely welcome, as are groups and families.Β
+Solo travellers are extremely welcome, as are groups and families.

 When can I join?

 Start dates are flexible throughout the year.
 The project runs year-round, including Christmas and New Year.
-We advise that participants arrive into Johannesburg the day before their course starts.
+We advise that participants arrive in Johannesburg the day before their course starts.
 We can recommend a number of convenient accommodation options.

-When is the best time to come?
+When is the best time to volunteer in South Africa?

 What animals will I encounter?

 The Waterberg region of Limpopo is an area teeming with wildlife and home to spectacular scenery.
 The isolated nature of the plateau makes it an ideal refuge for threatened species, and the area is home to good numbers of black and white rhino.
 In addition, there are populations of giraffe, buffalo, hyena, roan and sable antelope, wildebeest, eland and kudu.
-Leopard and cheetah are rare sitings.
+Leopard and cheetah are rare sightings.

 Do I get some time off?

-The course is 10 days long.
 You will get breaks during the heat of the day to relax and recharge, and your final day and a half is allocated for travelling and leisure.

 How much spending money should I bring?